-I have had the successful opportunity to blend the two things I love, Design and Travel.
-My parents were avid international travelers, so I spent my early years in many hotels and resorts for extended periods of time.
+I have had the successful opportunity to blend the two things I love: Design and Travel.
+My parents were avid international travellers, so I spent my early years in many hotels and resorts for extended periods of time.
 On the one hand, it was enjoying the joy and perfection of the guest life, learning the remarkable impact of expression and on the other, appreciating our tremendous hosts and service culture in remarkable hotels all over the world.

 What are your key responsibilities as the Head of Design Americas for Intercontinental Hotel Group?